-Missouri Work Assistance (MWA) Program
+Participate in the Missouri Work Assistance Program

-Helping recipients of temporary cash assistance to move from welfare to self-sufficiency and personal responsibility.
+The MWA program helps beneficiaries of temporary cash assistance to move from welfare to self-sufficiency and personal responsibility.

 Missouri Work Assistance (MWA) program offers employment and training assistance to individuals receiving cash payments through Temporary Assistance to Needy Families (TANF).
 The program will provide assistance with job leads, resume writing, interviewing skills, GED, on-the-job training, transportation, Vocational Education, and child care.
-Program participants take the following steps:

-Individual Employment Plan (IEP):
+Individual Employment Plan (IEP)

 Looking at your career goals will begin with the completion of an Individual Employment Plan (IEP).
 You will be assigned to a dedicated Career Specialist who will assist you with developing a plan for your future job/career.

-If based on the assessment you are employment ready the Career Specialist will provide you with job leads until employment is obtained.
+If based on the assessment you are employment ready, the Career Specialist will provide you with job leads until employment is obtained.
 The Career Specialist will also assist with resumes, child care, and transportation.
-Through our access to many resources in the community we may be able assist with other barriers that come up that would prevent you from entering employment with success.
+Through our access to many resources in the community, we may be able assist with other barriers that come up that would prevent you from entering employment with success.

-Community Service Program:
+Community Service Program

 The Community Service Program will give you the opportunity to gain skills through on the job training in a professional environment.
 The skills that you acquire and the company or agency you are working with can be used as a reference when applying for your next job.
 Community Service positions sometimes lead to full time employment with the company or agency you are placed with.